richamudi/SQL-HackerRank-Problems/Easy-Level/Weather Observation Station 2/README.md

 ## 📝Problem Summary:
-`Query the following two values from the STATION table:
+`Query the following two values from the STATION table:`

-1. The sum of all values in LAT_N rounded to a scale of  decimal places.
-2. The sum of all values in LONG_W rounded to a scale of  decimal places.`
+`1.
+The sum of all values in LAT_N rounded to a scale of  decimal places.` `2.
+The sum of all values in LONG_W rounded to a scale of  decimal places.`

 ## 🧠 Concept:
 - Aggrigation + Round()